-The purpose of a photography cover letter is to complement the resume by providing relevant additional information about the applicant to persuade the hiring manager to consider your application.
+The purpose of a cover letter is to complement the resume by providing relevant additional information about the applicant to persuade the hiring manager to consider your application.
 A cover letter is used to explain how your qualifications and skills match the job description.
-The importance of a photography cover letter is to aid in getting an interview invite.
+The importance of a cover letter is to aid in getting an interview invite.

-How to Write a Photography Cover Letter
+How to Write a Photographer Cover Letter

-For a successful photography cover letter, include essential components such as a good introduction, proper description of skills, use of keywords, and much more.
+For a successful photographer cover letter, include essential components such as a good introduction, proper description of skills, use of keywords, and much more.
 The following are all necessary components that form part of the informative paragraphs of the cover letter.

-A photography cover letter should begin with a brief introduction detailing why you think you are the best candidate for the job.
+A cover letter should begin with a brief introduction detailing why you think you are the best candidate for the job.
 Mention why you are excited about getting the job, and state how the job opportunity suits your long-term career goals.
 Without repeating content already discussed in your resume, you should detail your past job experiences and accomplishments in two paragraphs and relate them to the job requirements.

 Include your portfolio

-To support the information about your skills presented in the photography cover letter, you may need to attach a link to an online portfolio showcasing your works.
+To support the information about your skills presented in the cover letter, you may need to attach a link to an online portfolio showcasing your works.
 Make sure to attach the best version of your work that demonstrates your style and quality of work.
 It is often advisable to put in effort in creating a website that displays your gallery, which further shows the hiring manager that you are serious and well advanced in technology.